 Lately, the term “unschooling” has come to be associated with the type of homeschooling that doesn’t use a fixed curriculum.
 Unschooling is how we learn naturally, it’s part of why I knew I could homeschool because I realized that that is what we had been doing a long and my kids are smart, well-adjusted kids, that are social butterflies.

 Because unschooling is interest led, your child is allowed and encouraged to learn everything they can about what interest them.
-For example we set up an aquairum and now are learning about pond eco systems and because of the aquarium, we are basically experimenting as we learn.
-You can see more about our aquaruim on Instagram.
+For example we set up an aquarium and now are learning about pond eco-systems and because of the aquarium, we are basically experimenting as we learn.
+You can see more about our aquarium on Instagram.